 Nike Inc. is a leading global manufacturer and seller of sports shoes, apparel and equipment.
 This market position is partly a result of effective and efficient operations management (OM).
 To ensure success, Nike’s managers must continually examine and improve strategies and approaches used in the 10 strategic decision areas of operations management.
-These areas pertain to the main decisions in managing streamlined operations that effectively address business goals and objectives.
+These areas pertain to the main decisions in managing streamlined operations and productivity that effectively address business goals and objectives.
 Nike’s operations management considers talent management, product development, and total quality management as some of the most important variables in these 10 strategic decision areas.

 The 10 strategic decisions of operations management (OM) at Nike Inc. cover a wide variety of issues, considering the company’s global market for sports shoes, apparel and equipment.
 Nike effectively addresses these decision areas through standards consistently applied in operations management throughout the global organization.